cristianoliveira/awesome-byo/README.md

 ----

+## Games

+  - [BYO Tic Tac Toe](https://medium.com/front-end-hacking/tic-tac-toe-javascript-game-b0cd6e98edd9) - Build your own Tic Tac Toe game and with a very simple AI allowing to play the game against the computer.

 ## Programming Languages

   - [BYO Lisp](http://www.buildyourownlisp.com/contents) - Learn the C programming language and at the same time learn how to build your very own programming language.